Reducing

 Erasing polarization does not mean dispelling our differences.
 It means engaging with the other side constructively and re-humanizing the rest of Americans who do not see things your way.
 It means that we all must recognize that listening just to what we want to hear does little to move our country forwards and leads to radicalism.

 It means leaders must speak out against all forms of political violence rather than feeding the flames.
-A true leader would at least say one sentence to discourage violence.
+A true leader would at least say one sentence to discourage violence, and their silence is deeply problematic.

 Medical professionals tell us that daily anger and anxiety create mental and physical illnesses.
-If we all turned off the radio when we started feeling anger rise inside, it would help our health.
-If we all turned off the news or switched stations when we felt they are creating fear, we could listen more effectively.
-If , when we feel hate towards another, we all turned off our social media for a day or even a week …. maybe the algorithms would change and we could once again see the world as it is.
+If we all turned off the radio when we started feeling anger rise inside, or switched stations when we felt they were creating fear, it would help our health.
+If , when we feel hate towards another, we all turned off our social media for a day …. maybe the algorithms would change and we could once again see the world as it is.
 Certainly we would be more at peace with ourselves and each other.